finos/metadata-tool/README.md

 Usage: metadata-tool [options] tool [tool] ...

 Options:
-  -c, --config-file FILE          Path to configuration file (optional, defaults to 'config.edn' in the classpath) -r, --github-revision REVISION  GitHub revision of the metadata repository to checkout and use (optional, defaults to latest)
+  -c, --config-file FILE              Path of configuration file (optional, defaults to 'config.edn' in the classpath) -m, --metadata-directory DIRECTORY  Path of local metadata directory (optional, metadata will be checked out from GitHub if not specified)
+  -r, --github-revision REVISION      GitHub revision of the metadata repository to checkout and use (optional, defaults to latest)
   -h, --help

 Available tools: